spectral-cockpit/opusreader2/README.md

 ## Scope

-Read OPUS binary files from Fourier-Transform Infrared (FT-IR) spectrometers in R.
+Read OPUS binary files from Fourier-Transform Infrared (FT-IR) spectrometers of the company Bruker Optics GmbH & Co. in R.

 ## Background